TheBoxyBear/charttools/README.md

 This library is an independent project not affiliated with Clone Hero or Moonscraper.

 ## Installation
 To add ChartTools to your project using Visual Studio, right-click on Dependencies under your project from the solution explorer and select "Add Project References...".
 Click on "Browse" and select ChartTools.dll from the repository.
 All classes are located under the ChartTools namespace.
-This version runs on .NET 5.

 If you find any bugs, you can report them in the [Issues section](https://github.com/TheBoxyBear/ChartTools/issues) of the repository.
 Make sure to use the "bug" label.